 Great leaders know the importance of providing feedback, yet many leaders and managers deliver it poorly, if at all.
-Feedback is far more effective when it follows the same SMART principles as goal setting.
+Effective Feedback follows SMART principles – the concept used for goal setting.
+Specific, Measurable, Attainable, Relevant and Time-Based feedback can make all the difference.
 ‘Nice job’, ‘Good work’, ‘Well done’ sound great on the surface, but the sentiment is short lived because of delivery shortfalls.
 Equally, ‘That wasn’t good enough’, ‘you could do better’ or ‘pick up your act’ to improve performance equally fall flat because of poor delivery.

 Why is this important?
 Because if you are taking the time to say something to your team, you want it to be as effective, targeted and long lasting as possible.
 Consider the acronym for goal setting – SMART – for your feedback as well.